 Welwitschia mirabilis is the sole surviving representative of an ancient family of cone-bearing plants, distantly related to conifers.
 This species is confined to the Namib Desert in western Namibia.
-In fact, Welwitschia is a tree, but most of it is underground, the roots obtaining water 20 metres or more below the desert surface.
+In fact, Welwitschia is a tree, but most of it is underground, the roots obtaining water 20 m or more below the desert surface.

 This Welwitschia, which was photographed near Swakopmund, is about 1,500 years old.
 (Photo copyright © by Kaj Halberg)

 Tetrameles nudiflora is a huge rainforest tree, which can grow to a height of 45 m.
-It is distributed in the Indian Subcontinent via Southeast Asia, Malaysia and Indonesia to northern Australia.
+It is distributed in the Indian Subcontinent and in Southeast Asia, southwards through Malaysia and Indonesia to northern Australia.

-Many of the Khmer ruins at Ta Prohm, Angkor Wat, Cambodia, have been enveloped by the roots of giant specimens of Tetrameles nudiflora. – More pictures of these impressive ruins are found elsewhere on this website, see: Decay.
+Many of the Khmer ruins at Ta Prohm, Angkor Wat, Cambodia, have been enveloped by the roots of giant specimens of Tetrameles nudiflora. – More pictures of these impressive ruins may be seen on the page Decay.
 (Photos copyright © by Kaj Halberg)

-The common lime (Tilia x europaea), in America called common linden, is a hybrid between small-leaved lime (T. cordata) and large-leaved lime (T. platyphyllos).
-In Europe, it occurs in the wild here and there, where the two parent species are present.
+The common linden (Tilia x europaea), sometimes called common lime, is a hybrid between small-leaved linden (T. cordata) and large-leaved linden (T. platyphyllos).
+In Europe, it occurs in the wild here and there, where both parent species are present.
 It is very widely cultivated, being the commonest lime species in urban areas, despite the fact that it is host to vast populations of aphids, which produce huge amounts of honeydew, leaving a sticky layer on parked cars, and everything else, beneath the trees.
 It is a very popular tree among bee-keepers, as its flowers produce an esteemed type of honey.

-Old and gnarled common lime trees (Tilia x europaea), Jægerspris, Zealand, Denmark.
+Old and gnarled common linden trees, Jægerspris, Zealand, Denmark.
 (Photo copyright © by Kaj Halberg)

-Bronze Age burial mound at Gisselfeldt, Zealand, Denmark, overgrown by large common lime trees.
+Bronze Age burial mound at Gisselfeldt, Zealand, Denmark, overgrown by large common linden trees.
 (Photo copyright © by Kaj Halberg)